 A key concept in Bostrom’s argument is that of the treacherous turn:

 The treacherous turn—While weak, an AI behaves cooperatively (increasingly so, as it gets smarter).
-When the AI gets sufficiently strong—without warning or provocation—it strikes, forms a singleton9, and begins directly to optimize the world according to the criteria implied by its final values.
+When the AI gets sufficiently strong—without warning or provocation—it strikes, forms a singleton, and begins directly to optimize the world according to the criteria implied by its final values.

 The treacherous turn implies that: